RFP Issued: February 8, 2022

-HumanitiesDC schedules at least four technical assistance workshops for prospective applicants prior to the deadline for each cycle.
-Several of these workshops may be conducted via live webinars.
+HumanitiesDC schedules technical grants assistance workshops for prospective applicants prior to the deadline for each cycle.
+These workshops may be conducted via live webinars.
 These workshops, led by HumanitiesDC grants staff, provide information on grant qualifications, grant writing best practices, and navigation of the online grants portal.
 HumanitiesDC staff will not write applications for prospective applicants but will provide feedback on drafts.
 To request feedback, applicants must send a request by email to the grants staff member listed on the RFP no less than two weeks before the deadline.
 The technical grants assistance workshops are free and open to the public, but applicants are strongly encouraged to register via Eventbrite before attending.
-As the workshops are scheduled, the dates, times, locations, and registration links will be available in this grant’s Calendar of Events, and on our website calendar at https://www.wdchumanities.org.
+As the workshops are scheduled, the dates, times, locations, and registration links will be available on our website at https://www.wdchumanities.org.

 The rankings presented by the panelists are adjusted according to thematic, geographic, and audience diversity by the HumanitiesDC grants staff and a final slate of proposed projects are submitted to the HumanitiesDC board for approval.

 Notification and Payment of Awards:

 HumanitiesDC will notify applicants of their status (funded or denied) no more than 45 days after the application deadline.
 Grant award recipients will receive an official grant award letter through the online system which will include a link to submit acceptance forms and to sign the grant conditions.
 Denied applicants will be given one week to request a summary of panelist comments.